modelscope/data-juicer/tools/fmt_conversion/post_tuning_dialog/README.md

 }
 ```

 In Data-Juicer, we pre-set fields to align with the last two formats (Alpaca and Query-Response), which serves as our intermediate format for post-tuning dialog datasets.
-Correspondingly, we provide several tools to convert datasets in other formats to Query-Response format and vice versa.
+Correspondingly, we provide several tools to convert datasets in other formats to the following DJ format and vice versa.

 - DJ default format for post-tuning OPs: